How Worried Should We Be About The New U.K. Coronavirus Variant?

 And besides, all viruses mutate.
 That's normal.
 The vast majority of time the mutations are harmless.
 They don't make the virus more dangerous.

 But then a few days later, Davies watched a news presentation from South Africa, and his skepticism evaporated.
 COVID-19 is also surging there.
-At the same time, scientists there have also detected a new variant, which shares surprisingly similarities with the U.K. variant.
-Both versions contain a mutation, called N501Y.
-This mutation has appeared in previous variants and is already \known to increase how tightly the virus binds to human cells.
+At the same time, scientists there have detected a new variant, which shares surprisingly similarities with the U.K. one.
+Both versions contain a mutation called N501Y.
+This mutation has appeared in previous variants and is already known to increase how tightly the virus binds to human cells.

 And so Davies went to work.
-He took the data on the new U.K. variant and inserted it into computer models.
+He inserted the data on the new U.K. variant into computer models.
 He wanted to know why the new variant was spreading so quickly.
 He tested out four key hypotheses.
 Could the new variant:

 - Infect children more easily?